 In a country house in England a precocious teenage exile from revolutionary Russia sets down his adventures on paper, beginning with his first ball in St Petersburg and how he frees a huge African elephant from a cruel circus.
+But a hundred years later an American academic feels the boy may have invented the elephant as the only kind and uplifting being in dark times.

 ‘There's no doubt that Pickering's experiences in Afghanistan have helped immeasurably when describing the detail of Malone and Fatima's journey.
 But it has also given him an insight to the country's people.
 His admiration and sympathy for an embattled but proud people is clear.’ —The Herald